Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-Scholarships are extended to United States citizens, legal residents, individuals subject to the Deferred Action for Childhood Arrivals immigration policy, and other non-citizens.
+Scholarships are extended to United States citizens, legal residents, individuals who have temporary status under the Deferred Action for Childhood Arrivals (DACA) immigration policy, and other non-citizens.
 1

 Finances